Ian Milaski, Accused Of Sexual Assault, Freed From Jail Because Judge Says He’s A ‘High-Achieving Student’

 Further, Milaski needed to help his parents prepare for Hurricane Dorian.

-While he’s out on his own recognizance, Milaski will be forbidden from having any contact with the victim and cannot set foot in either Sarasota County or in Alachua County, where the University of Florida is located, except for court appointments and school-related business.
+While he’s out on his own recognizance, Milaski will be forbidden from having any contact with the victim and cannot set foot in either Sarasota County or Alachua County, where the University of Florida is located, except for court appointments and school-related business.
 He will also have to wear an ankle monitor.

-Last week, as reported by The Inquisitr, another victim of sexual assault on a college campus, identified initially as “Emily Doe” revealed her real name.
+Last week, as reported by The Inquisitr, another victim of sexual assault on a college campus, identified initially as “Emily Doe,” revealed her real name.
 Chanel Miller was sexually assaulted by Stanford swimmer Brock Turner, who made international headlines after being convicted but only sentenced to six months.